What makes you feel at home?

 Did you know that 1.4 million refugees needed urgent resettlement in a third country in 2019 but the number of available resettlement places dropped to just 75,000 in 2017?
 At this rate, it would take 18 years for the most vulnerable refugees to be resettled.

-That’s one of the many compelling reasons to mark Refugee Week and honor the courage, resilience and contributions of refugees.
+That’s one of the many compelling reasons to mark Refugee Week and honour the courage, resilience and contributions of refugees.

 Last week we held local events from a food drive in North Melbourne and a winter wish list drive with other agencies in the Dandenong offices, to a simulated experience of shelter in a refugee camp, food and resettlement in Albury and Canberra, to choirs, puppet shows and musical performances in Wollongong.